ucsc-chpl/gpuharbor-artifact/README.md

 ### Lock Tests

-The Android app used to test locking algorithms is available here as both a pre-built APK file for easy installation under `lock-tests/lock-test-app.apk` or as source code as a flutter project in [this repository](https://github.com/boingboomtschak/gpu_lock_tests_flutter/tree/issta-results).
+The Android app used to test locking algorithms is available here as both a pre-built APK file for easy installation as `lock-test-app.apk` or as source code as a flutter project in the `gpu_lock_tests_flutter` directory.

 #### Building the app